pluginagentmarketplace/custom-plugin-bi-analyst/commands/assess.md

+---
+name: assess
+description: Evaluate Your Knowledge and Skills
+allowed-tools: Read
+---

 # /assess - Evaluate Your Knowledge and Skills

 Assess your current knowledge across different development domains, identify learning gaps, and get personalized recommendations for improvement.